microsoftruinseverything456/LLM-Flatpaks-For-Linux/README.md

 To install FlatSeal for permission adjustments, run "flatpak install flathub com.github.tchx84.Flatseal" without quotes, or find it in the Gnome Software app if applicable.

 Scripts included for installations, removals, and updates.

-This is not (yet) available on Flathub.
-I'm still somewhat new to the Linux scene, and haven't gotten around to registering these with Gnome.

 To map one of these to a copilot key or similar AI keyboard shortcut, add one of the following to the command line for the keyboard shortcut in your OS settings:

 Claude: